All That Remains (band): For We Are Many (2010–2011)

 All That Remains announced plans to start recording another album, which began in April 2010.
 The band later confirmed the album would be released later in the year with Adam Dutkiewicz as the chosen producer.
 The album was released on October 12, 2010.
-In late September 2010, All That Remains announced "The Napalm & Noise Tour", which took place from November 23, 2013, to December 21, 2013.
-They co-headlined it with The Devil Wears Prada, and were supported by Story of the Year and Haste the Day.
 In October, All That Remains released the music video for their single "Forever in Your Hands".
 Also released on this day was a free download of the Japanese bonus track "Frozen" from Overcome.
-In January 2011, All That Remains won top honors in the Hard Rock/Metal category in the 9th Annual Independent Music Awards for the album.
+In January 2010, All That Remains won top honors in the Hard Rock/Metal category in the 9th Annual Independent Music Awards for the album.

 On June 8, 2010, All That Remains premiered the title track "For We Are Many" during a show in Burlington, Vermont, under the working title of "Dem Trims".
+On August 16 Labonte revealed the albums cover stating that it was the first time he had an idea for the album cover before they started working on it. adding "I wanted it to be heavy and let the art speak for itself.
+That was part of the reason for leaving the name of the band off the cover.”
 From August 18 to September 6, a free download of the title track, "For We Are Many", was available on the band's website after subscribing to their mailing list.
 On October 6, 2010, All That Remains released a music video for the single "Hold On".
-"For We Are Many" debuted at number 10 on the Billboard 200, selling a little over 29,000 copies in its first week.
-All That Remains took part in the Share the Welt Fall tour with Hatebreed, Rains, and Five Finger Death Punch.
+All 3 singles from the album broke into the top 10 on the US Mainstream Rock Chart.
+"For We Are Many" was officially released on October 12 and became the bands best commercial performing album becoming their first to top the US Top Hard Rock Albums Billboard, along with peaking at number 10 on the Billboard 200 number 7 on Canadian Albums Chart selling just over 29,000 copies in its first week.
+This is the highest the band has charted ever charted on the mainstream charts in both countries.
+The album was met with generally positive reviews though not universally.
+It was noted for striking a good balance between the band's heavier metalcore sound and their more melodic tendencies.
+All That Remains then went on an extensive 18-month tour in support of the album.
+They also took part in the Share the Welt Fall tour with Hatebreed, Rains, and Five Finger Death Punch.
+On April 1, 2011, a music video for "The Last Time" was released.
+In July 2011 they joined Hollywood Undead on the Endless Summer Tour.